Under the Dragon Star

 In one night, Analai’s world changes forever when Mairbell is attacked.
 In danger of being consumed, the valley is undefended against the insidious, evil darkness that threatens to devour the entire world.

 Analai is suddenly thrust from her quiet life into a desperate struggle for everything she knows.
 To have any hope of saving her home, she must learn to use the incredible gifts she’s been given, and trust the help of the loyal friends around her.
 First though, she needs to be able to See them.

 What happens next will take her further than she’d ever dreamt, but will it be far enough?

-Kira Lily Nash is a writer, editor, and designer by trade.
-She currently lives with her family in the wonderful southwest of France, amidst the coastal pine forests by the mighty Atlantic ocean.
-Although delighted to be able to experience the sun and sea on a regular basis, she still misses her Welsh home sometimes.
-She enjoys painting, surfing, cakes made by her husband, and playing catch with her fluffy white cat.
+Kira Lily Nash is a writer, editor, and photographer/designer by trade.
+She lives with her family in the wonderful southwest of France, amidst the coastal pine forests by the mighty Atlantic ocean.
+Although delighted to experience the sun and sea on a regular basis, she still misses her Welsh home sometimes.
+She enjoys poetry, painting, surfing, cakes made by her husband, and playing catch with her fluffy white cat.
 Under the Dragon Star is her first novel; she never thought she’d have the patience.

 Come say hello on Twitter @kiralilynash